Public Policy Reform is welcomed, it’s effective, it’s good for your community and it’s easy.

 Access to education, health care, employment, decent wages and community services matter to the people you support in your community.
 Supporting your community, by keeping them informed and helping them respond to policies that affect them and their families is part of the basic work of ensuring livable and health communities.

-There are new policies proposed that may have an even bigger impact on your organizations and the people it serves.
+New policies may have an even bigger impact on your organizations and the people it serves.

 The Province hired Ernst and Young to conduct a “line-by-line” review public spending to identify potential savings.
 The report, Managing Transformation: A Modernization Action Plan for Ontario lays out a “Framework” for “Better Public Finance Management in Ontario”.
 The report emphasizes that “nearly all of the increase in expenditure has gone into funding Transfer Payments” and stresses the need to “strongly focus” on the spending of these agencies.
 That focus includes “optimize the productivity of all delivery systems…including driving the consolidation of [agencies]”.